 The reason why they assume the water would fly off is because gravity (over all) is a relatively weak force but a globe spinning at close to 1000 mph is moving very fast.... right?

 Sadly, this is just another method of obscuring the truth with large sounding numbers.
 The spin of the earth is quite slow.
 Saying that it's spinning 1000 mph is a bit of a misdirection.
 It only sounds fast.
-It sounds fast because the metric is on an incredibly large sphere.
+It sounds fast because the metric is difficult to imagine in our everyday lives.
+Going 1000 mph in a car around a turn is insanely fast.
+However, 1000 mph on a turn that has a radius of thousands of miles will exert next to no force on an object.
 Allow me to explain.

 To demonstrate this principle you can take a yard stick (or anything long like a broom, etc.) and hold it out.
 Now start slowly spinning.
-The tip of the object that is furthest from your body will be moving substantially faster that an object on any particular part of the body.
+The tip of the object that is furthest from your body will be moving substantially faster than any particular part of your body.
 If we assume that the tips of the fingers are 3ft from the center of rotation and the end of the yard stick is another 3ft(ish) from the center of rotation, then the tip of the yard stick is now traveling at twice the tangential speed of the finger tips, even though it's rotational speed is identical.
-The longer the object in your hand is, the larger the tangential speed is, even though it is clear to the observer that both objects are rotating at the same speed.
+The longer the object in your hand is, the higher the tangential speed is, even though it is clear to the observer that both objects are rotating at the same speed.

 In conclusion, the earth rotates very slowly.
 If all the spinning ball demonstrations had the balls spinning at the same actual rate as the earth then they would be embarrassed and would have never posted the video.
 However, most videos show people spinning balls at a rate 100x or 1000x faster than the earth's rotation.
 If the earth was spinning 100 times a minute and not once per day, naturally everything on it would overcome gravity and fly off.